Particular/docs.particular.net/nservicebus/azure-service-bus/batching.md

 Batching store operations should be disabled for low throughput scenarios requiring low latency.
 To do so, set the `BatchFlushInterval` to `TimeSpan.Zero`.
 For high-throughput scenarios, increase the `BatchFlushInterval`.

-Batching is only available for asynchronous Send and Complete operations.
+Batched store access is only available for asynchronous Send and Complete operations.
 Synchronous operations are immediately sent to the Service Bus service.
 Batching does not occur for Peek or Receive operations, nor does batching occur across clients.

 ## Batching messages sent from a handler